fastforwardlabs/causal-experiments/experiments/invariant-risk-minimization/README.md

 pip install -r requirements.txt
 ```

+## package

+The code has currently been adopted from Facebook's code repo - [InvariantRiskMinimization](https://github.com/facebookresearch/InvariantRiskMinimization)

 ## notebooks

 Run the notebooks with `jupyter lab` from a virtual env with the dependencies installed.